tcroche/Travaux-universitaire/Travaux universitaires/portfolio optimization/README_PORT.md

 - the first mystery allocation is well explained by a static combination of ETFs, with a strong equity-oriented exposure;
 - the second allocation exhibits a more dynamic structure, with a more diversified and slightly more cyclical exposure.

-This work applies standard quantitative finance, data analysis, and linear modeling techniques within a reproducible and economically interpretable framework.